Frequently Asked Questions

 Is therapy covered by insurance?

-Dr. Judge currently accepts Capital District Physician's Health Plan (CDPHP), Empire Blue Cross Blue Shield, and Blue Shield of Northeastern New York.
+Dr. Judge currently accepts Capital District Physician's Health Plan (CDPHP) and Blue Shield of Northeastern New York.
 Your insurance claim will be filed, but you are responsible for deductibles, co-insurance, and co-payments.
 Please take time to familiarize yourself with your insurance benefits.

 What if my insurance is not accepted?